Kimserey/BlogArchive/20160325_var_view_lens_listmodel_uinext.md

 I needed to observe any changes on a record which also contained nested lists.
 This changes included member changes but also list changes like adding and removing items.

-It took me roughly a week to come out with a solution and it didn't come straight away.
+It took me roughly a week to come out with a solution.
+It didn't come straight away.
-It was more of a battle and I iterated multiple time to get to the final stage.
+It was more of a battle and I iterated multiple times to get to the final stage.
 I started with one solution then had a [conversation on WebSharper forum](http://websharper.com/question/81323/what-would-be-the-best-way-to-make-a-two-way-binding-on-a-record-from-a-list-of-list) with [@tarmil_](https://twitter.com/Tarmil_) and [@inchester23](https://twitter.com/inchester) and came out better solutions.

 I really think that the process is as beneficial as the solution so today I will like to take another approach for this blog post.